-Join Bryan O'Neil Hughes for an in-depth discussion in this video Removing noise, adding grain, and sharpening, part of Black and White with Lightroom and Photoshop.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Removing noise, adding grain, and sharpening, part of Lightroom and Photoshop: Black-and-White Photography.

 - We talked earlier about noise and grain…and what those mean in a Lightroom workflow.…I want to talk about them…in the context of Photoshop…and what you want to do, where.…And to do this,…I picked a noisy file from the exercise files.…If you don't have the exercise files,…I'm sure you've got a high ISO image somewhere.…Something that has a lot of noise in it.…Okay, so this is a great example…of an image shot in low light…and there's a lot of noise in here…and if I were to open the Shadows up even more,…we would see even more of it.…

 Now, the first thing I want to tell you…is Camera Raw is the place…that you want to remove noise.…This is where you want to do that.…You don't want to do it in Photoshop,…although there is a reduce noise command there.…And what you can see here is that…this is the image as it came off the camera…and I've got a couple sliders.…If I were to take the Color slider…and move that over,…I'm washing away all of that color noise.…Although, you'll notice I'm perserving…the glow in the in the halo.…

 AuthorBryan O'Neil Hughes

 - Shooting with black and white in mind